List of tunnels of the Faroe Islands

-The old Árnafjarðartunnilin closed for traffic in 2024.
+The old Árnafjarðartunnilin closed to traffic in 2024.
 Pictured is the former entrance, now fenced off, in Árnafjørður.
 Several similar tunnels remain in use.

-Red: Islands or the so-called Mainland connected by road (bridge, dam or tunnel), as of December 2023.
-Yellow: Island that would be connected with the Suðuroyartunnilin.
+Red: Islands of the so-called Mainland connected by road (bridge, dam or tunnel), as of December 2023.
+Yellow: Islands that would be connected with the Suðuroyartunnilin.
 Green: Islands accessible only by water or air.

 Tunnels and bridges are an important part of the Faroese transportation network.